-If you are an expatriate, make sure this clause is included in the Tenancy Agreement.
+If you are an expatriate, make sure this clause is included in the TA.
 Although it’s usually included in the standard template, it’s good to double-check.

 Typically taking effect from the midway point in the clause (e.g. after the first year of a two year lease), this clause allows you to break the rental agreement under certain conditions.
 In the event that you are unexpectedly posted to another country and need to leave Singapore, you can invoke the diplomatic clause to terminate the lease agreement without incurring a heavy penalty.

-Note that the diplomatic clause notice period is usually 2 months.
+Note that the diplomatic clause notice period is usually two months.
 After all, your landlord needs sufficient time to find another tenant to replace you.

 2. Security Deposit

-You’ll need to pay the security deposit when you sign the Tenancy Agreement, and this is usually 1 month’s rent for a 1-year lease.
-If you’ve already paid a good faith deposit after signing a Letter of Intent (LOI), the landlord or his/her agent may agree to ‘convert’ the balance of the good faith deposit into the security deposit, for simplicity’s sake.
+You’ll need to pay the security deposit when you sign the Tenancy Agreement, and this is usually one month’s rent for a one-year lease.
+If you’ve already paid a good faith deposit after signing a LOI, the landlord or his/her agent may agree to ‘convert’ the balance of the good faith deposit into the security deposit, for simplicity’s sake.

 At the end of the lease, deductions are usually made from the security deposit for property damaged during the tenant’s stay.
 Note that the deposit may not be used to offset rent during the lease.